llambiel/letsecureme/post.md

 * Throttling is enforced so you cannot request more than 5 certificates per week for a given domain.
 * Certificate is valid for 90 days.

-It's possible to get a certificate using other [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however we won't cover them in this post.
+It's possible to get a certificate using other [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however we won't cover them in this tutorial.

-The official documentation can be found [here](http://letsencrypt.readthedocs.org/en/latest/intro.html).
+The official documentation can be found [here](http://letsencrypt.readthedocs.org/en/latest/intro.html), and of course is worth reading.

 ## Infrastructure setup

+Let's begin by spawning a new cloud instance.
+First of all we suggest you to have a public SSH key at hand.
+If you don't have your own key, or want a quick setup, Exoscale let you generate one on the fly before starting your machine Go under the SHH Keys menu and create your key.
+[They have a guideline](https://community.exoscale.ch/documentation/compute/ssh-keypairs/) if this stuff is new for you.
+This tutorial will assume you know what an SSH key is and how to use it.

-First we begin by spawning a new cloud instance.
-Within the [portal](https://portal.exoscale.ch), we select our favorite Linux Ubuntu 14.04 flavor.
-For our demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.
+On the [Exoscale portal](https://portal.exoscale.ch) (or the cloud provider of your choice), we start a Linux Ubuntu 14.04.
+For this demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.
+Choose your SSH key on creation and verify that the "default" Security group is checked (more on that later).

-Within a few seconds our instance is available and ready for use:
+Within a few seconds our instance is available and ready for use.
+We can now note its IP address so we can proceed with the DNS setup.

 ![alt text](static/images/instance1.png "Our instance detailed view")

-We take note of its IP address so we can proceed with the DNS setup.
-Luckily DNS zone hosting is only one click away within the management portal:
+Exoscale providing DNS zone hosting, we don't need to leave the interface.
+Just go under DNS and create a new zone ("letsecure.me" in this example, you'll need to use your own domain here).

 ![alt text](static/images/dns1.png "DNS zone creation")

-We create our zone "letsecure.me".

-_N.B Put your own zone name here._

-Now we add a "A" record with the value of the IP address of our freshly spawned instance, as well as a "catch all" (wildcard) CNAME record:
+Now we may add a "A" record with the value of the IP address of our freshly spawned instance, as well as a "catch all" (wildcard) CNAME record:

 ![alt text](static/images/dns2.png "DNS record creation")

-We're done with DNS records, don't forget to update the nameservers of your domain with the ones below:
+We're done with DNS records.
+If you are following the tutorial on Exoscale don't forget to update the nameservers of your domain with the ones here below.
+You should be able to do so within your domain registrar administration console.

 * `ns1.exoscale.com`
 * `ns1.exoscale.ch`
 * `ns1.exoscale.net`
 * `ns1.exoscale.io`

-This change must be done from within your domain registrar administration console.

 ## Basic security hardening

-Let's go back to our instance.
-Before beginning with the setup, we're going to apply a few elementary security best practices:
+We are ready to work on our cloud instance, but before beginning to play with certificates and web services, we're going to apply a few elementary security best practices:

-On the [firewall](https://portal.exoscale.ch/compute/firewalling) side, we allow only the required traffic by adding the rules below:
+On the firewall side we need to allow only the required traffic and deny any other transit.
+Specifically we'll need to add the rules below:

 * 22 (SSH)
 * 80 (HTTP)
 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

+On Exoscale you mange firewalls through the interface with what is called Security Groups.
+By default all incoming traffic is denied and all outgoing traffic is allowed.
+In the detail of your machine you should see it's affected by the "default" Security Group.
+You need to modifiy the "default" group with the mentioned rules.
+On other cloud providers you may have a similar system or you may have to install your own firewall software.
+A good and simple choiche on Ubuntu would be [UFW](https://help.ubuntu.com/community/UFW).

 ![alt text](static/images/firewall1.png "Firewall rules")

+Another recommended step to hardening your machine is to grant access to it via SSH and keypairs authentication only.
+Most cloud providers give you this option nowdays.
+We already have our key deployed on Exoscale if you've followed along, but if you didn't or if your cloud provider doesn't offer you a similar workflow, it's time to upload your key.
+We will not go into details about that, as said we assume you know about that stuff, this is just a reminder on how much this is important.

-Our firewall is now configured.
-We can now login using the _ubuntu_ user and our [SSH key](https://community.exoscale.ch/documentation/compute/ssh-keypairs/).
-This isn't mandatory but highly recommended.
-Standard authentication with password is also supported.
+You can now login via SSH using the _ubuntu_ user.

     ssh ubuntu@yourdomain.here

+Now, if you're using SSH key authentication, __and only if so__, you may disable SSH password authentication:

+    sudo sed -i 's|PasswordAuthentication yes|PasswordAuthentication no|g' /etc/ssh/sshd_config
+    sudo service ssh restart

-The next thing we do is to apply all the software updates and reboot the instance with the following commands:
+The next thing we do is to apply all the software updates and patches and reboot the instance:

     sudo apt-get update && sudo apt-get dist-upgrade -y && sudo reboot

+This will ensure that we get the latest available version of the software onborad, including recnt bug fixes and especially security patches.

-We log back in and enable the automatic security updates:
+Let's log back in and enable the automatic security updates:

     sudo dpkg-reconfigure --priority=low unattended-upgrades

-Looks good so far.
-If you're using SSH key authentication, __and only if so__, you may also disable the SSH password authentication:

-    sudo sed -i 's|PasswordAuthentication yes|PasswordAuthentication no|g' /etc/ssh/sshd_config
-    sudo service ssh restart
+In this way, whenever an important security update is released the system will udate itself keeping everything secure.

-We suggest to install [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) in order to prevent brute force SSH attacks (specifically if you're using password authentication):
+It's good practice to install [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) in order to prevent brute force SSH attacks (specifically if you're using password authentication):

     sudo apt-get install -y fail2ban

 ## Nginx Setup

-Now we'll take care of Nginx.
+Now that everything is secured we may take care of Nginx.
 We're not going to install the package from the Ubuntu repository as we require features (like HTTP/2) that can only be found in the latest "mainline" release branch.
 We add the Nginx official repository using:

     curl http://nginx.org/keys/nginx_signing.key | sudo apt-key add -
     echo "deb http://nginx.org/packages/mainline/ubuntu/ trusty nginx" | sudo tee --append /etc/apt/sources.list.d/nginx_org_packages_mainline_ubuntu.list